Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-Creates a script that creates an alias
+creates a script that prints hello user